Wardrobe malfunction: Instances

-In April 1957, Italian actress Sophia Loren was being welcomed to Hollywood by Paramount Pictures at a dinner party at Romanoff's restaurant in Beverly Hills.
-American actress Jayne Mansfield arrived last and went directly to Loren's table.
-Mansfield had previously engineered several stunts exposing her breasts.
-On this evening, she was seated between Loren and her dinner companion Clifton Webb.
-Braless and wearing a deeply plunging neckline, Mansfield at one point stood and purposefully leaned over the table, further exposing her breasts and her left nipple.
-Photographer Delmar Watson pictured Loren staring at Mansfield's breasts, and Joe Shere also recorded the incident.
-Shere's picture received international attention, and was published world-wide.
+After Brigitte Bardot gained international fame in 1953 as the Bikini girl of the French Riviera, paparazzi popularized revealing accidents or staged events with women's swimwear throughout the decade.
+For one of many instances, a cheesecake photo of rising starlet Daliah Lavi adjusting her bikini after it broke while at a Rio de Janeiro swimming pool was widely circulated by Associated Press in 1959.

 On February 1, 2004, the halftime show of Super Bowl XXXVIII was broadcast live from Houston, Texas, on the CBS television network in the United States.
-During the show, Justin Timberlake deliberately removed a portion of Janet Jackson's costume, exposing for about half a second her breast adorned with a nipple shield.
+During the show, Justin Timberlake mistakenly removed a portion of Janet Jackson's costume, exposing for about half a second her breast adorned with a nipple shield.
 This was the first recorded usage of the term "wardrobe malfunction".
 The incident, sometimes referred to as Nipplegate, was news worldwide.
 MTV's chief executive said that Jackson had planned the stunt and Timberlake was informed of it just moments before he took the stage.
 The stunt was broadcast live to a total audience of 143.6 million viewers.

+In July 2012, Australian model Miranda Kerr inadvertently revealed her thong while buckling her son into a car seat, which was described as a "wardrobe malfunction".

+In November 2013, English model Abbey Clancy revealed a whale tail while lifting her daughter into a car, which the Daily Mirror described as a "wardrobe malfunction".

-At the 2016 NFL Draft Combine, American football player Chris Jones ripped his compression shorts in the crotch during the 40-yard dash, and his genitals were seen live on television.
+At the 2016 NFL draft combine, American football player Chris Jones ripped his compression shorts in the crotch during the 40-yard dash, and his genitals were seen live on television.

+On August 16, 2023, during a livestream, American internet personality IShowSpeed jumped up from his seat while playing Five Nights at Freddy's: Security Breach, and accidentally flashed his penis to a live viewership of 25,000 people.